RoelCrabbe/RoelCrabbe/README.md

 ## 🚀 About Me

-- 🧑‍💻 Junior Fullstack Developer from Rotselaar, Belgium 🇧🇪
+- 💻 Junior Fullstack Developer from Rotselaar, Belgium 🇧🇪
-- 🛠️ TypeScript, React, Node.js, Next.js
+- 🔧 Core Technologies: TypeScript, React, Node.js, Next.js
-- 🌱 Currently learning advanced TypeScript patterns, React optimization, and AI integration
+- 📈 Currently advancing in TypeScript patterns, React optimization, and AI integration
-- 📚 Working on: College studies & expanding the Custify CRM platform
+- 🎓 Balancing college studies with professional development on the Custify platform
-- 🎯 Always exploring new technologies and best practices
+- 🎯 Committed to continuous learning and implementing industry best practices

 ---